 It is anticipated that most reasonably foreseeable future activities listed in Table 4-8 would be consistent with State and local plans and compatible with State land use designations.
-The reasonably foreseeable future activities compatible with current land use designations, i.e., astronomy-related activities consistent with the Conservation District and resource subzone designations, would result in little or no impact on land use.
+The reasonably foreseeable future activities compatible with current land use designations, i.e., astronomyrelated activities consistent with the Conservation District and resource Subzone designations, would result in little or no impact on land use.
+Reasonably foreseeable future activities would not materially diminish the values of Mauna Kea as a National Natural Landmark.

 Reasonably foreseeable future activities that do not conform to the types of uses permitted by the State Land Use Commission would require the current land use designation to be amended for a new type of use.
 In particular, the DHHL Land Acquisition would require rezoning the land for residential or preservation, depending on the chosen use(s).
 This development could impact access to the MKSR or result in rerouting the access road because the land parcel overlays the existing roadway.
 Consequently, this action could result in substantial land use impacts.